-When the refugee accounts of life in different parts of the country are collated and compared, it is possible to infer some general patterns in overall living conditions and general policies; and, where available, the remarks of former cadres concur in the picture derived from the information of the 'new' people.
+When the refugee accounts of life in different parts of the country are collated and compared, it is possible to infer some general patterns in overall living conditions and general policies; and, where available, the remarks of former cadres concur in the picture derived from the information of the "new" people.

-The Southwestern and Eastern Zones, the most important centers of pre-1970 communist activity, were the best organized and most consistently administered, with the East, until its destruction in 1978, also providing the more favorable conditions of life, in particular for 'new' people.
-In contrast, the West, the Northwest, except for Damban 3, and most of the North-Center, were considered 'bad' areas, where food was often short, cadres arbitrary and murderous, and policy rationales entirely beyond the ken of the general populace.
+The Southwest and East zones, the most important centers of pre-1970 Communist activity, were the best organized and most consistently administered, with the East, until its destruction in 1978, also providing the more favorable conditions of life, in particular for "new" people.
+In contrast, the West, the Northwest, except for damban 3, and most of the North-Center, were considered "bad" areas, where food was often short, cadres arbitrary and murderous, and policy rationales entirely beyond the ken of the general populace.